Brodhead Farm

-Broadhead Farm, also known as the Broadhead-Heller Farm and/or "Wheat Plains," is a historic home located in the Delaware Water Gap National Recreation Area at Lehman Township, Pike County, Pennsylvania.
-It was established in the late 1770s by Garret Broadhead (1733-1804), a soldier of the American Revolution.
+Brodhead Farm, also known as the Brodhead-Heller Farm and/or "Wheat Plains," is a historic home located in the Delaware Water Gap National Recreation Area at Lehman Township, Pike County, Pennsylvania.
+It was established in the late 1770s by Garret Brodhead (1733-1804), a soldier of the American Revolution.
 The main structure is a large 2 1/2-story, clapboard sided dwelling.
 It has a slate covered gable roof with dormers.
 The oldest section is of log construction and it was added on numerous times over the succeeding years.
 Also on the property are a variety of modern barns and farm outbuildings.

 It was added to the National Register of Historic Places in 1979.